Office of Equity & Inclusion

 PROGRAMMING AND SUPPORT

-The OEI provides institutional advisory and consulting services and individual and group-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.
+OEI provides institutional advisory and consulting services as well as individual and group-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia, and the nation.

-In accordance with ABA Goal III, the OEI offers the following support to students:
+In accordance with ABA Goal III, OEI offers the following support to students:

-- Advising to address individual-level student concerns as they relate to issues of diversity, equity, and inclusion.
+- Advising to address individual student concerns as they relate to issues of diversity, equity, and inclusion.

 FOR FACULTY & STAFF

 The OEI develops co-curricular programs and provides advisory services to enhance inclusion, a sense of belonging, and to promote the discussion of difference.
 We do this by partnering with faculty and administrators to enhance classroom climate/pedagogy through:

 - Identifying, sharing, and supporting innovative pedagogical best practices through continuing education and professional development workshops, seminars, or other fora.